Orange-OpenSource/casskop/website/docs/3_configuration_deployment/5_cassandra_configuration.md

 Configuration:

-- The init-config container is by default the baseImage Cassandra image that can be changed using `Spec.initContainerImage`.
+- The init-config container is by default the baseImage Cassandra image
 - The default command executed by the init-container is:

 ```bash
 cp -vr /etc/cassandra/* /bootstrap
 ```

-- This command can be changed using  `Spec.initContainerCmd`

 ### Initcontainer 2 : config-builder